Banner

 Industry 4.0 and Society 5.0: Challenges from a Data Analysis Perspective

-Ajith Abraham, Research Labs, Machine Intelligence Research Labs (MIR Labs), United States
+Ajith Abraham, Machine Intelligence Research Labs (MIR Labs), United States

 Multi-objective Evolutionary Federated Learning